hasura/graphql-engine/docs/graphql/manual/actions/action-connect.rst

 Actions are a way to extend your GraphQL schema with custom queries or mutations.
-It is a typical use case that the custom actions' response is actually related to existing objects in the schema. e.g. a custom ``insertAuthor`` action will be related to the ``author`` object in the schema.
+It is a typical use case that the custom actions' response is actually related to existing objects in the schema, thus allowing for Hasura types to be "reused" in actions.
+For example, a custom ``insertAuthor`` action will be related to the ``author`` object in the schema.
 Hence, we would want to be able to get information about the ``author`` from the graph as a response of the ``insertAuthor`` mutation.